An organizing mantra can help anyone. Simply, an organizing mantra is a well-known and well-accepted principle that is true regardless of conditions.

 The sixth Organizing Mantra is to keep like items together.
 When sorting items, put like items together to create categorical groups.
 You may sort differently than your friends or family members – and that is ok!
 Trust yourself to know how you like items grouped and work with your intuition!

-The seventh Organizing Mantra is: Before purchasing an item, decide its purpose.
+The seventh Organizing Mantra is: Buy Purposefully.
+This means that you think about things before purchasing.
+Whenever an item lands in your cart, develop a habit to decide on its purpose.
 Ask yourself where it will live in your home.
 If you don’t know, don’t buy.
 You’re likely being triggered by some other “hidden” factor.
 Taking a breather and space helps your logical mind get back in control, and quiets whatever emotional need may be spinning at that moment!

 The eighth Organizing Mantra is: find the right container.
 Buy containers only when you know what will go in them.
 Containers are often purchased to “solve an organizing problem” only to create more clutter because the owner doesn’t know what to do with them.
 MOST clients have more containers than they need when they pare down their stuff.